mhschenk/powerpuff/README.md

 ## About Us

 The Powerpuff Girls are a team of students from Brown University's DATA 2040 Class: Amanda Khoo, Laura McCallion, and Marie Schenk.
-Follow our progress through our midterm project assignment here!
+Follow our progress through our midterm project assignment here! test

 ## First Entry - February 18, 2020